Baguazhang

 Eight Trigram Palm

 We also incorporate silk-reeling "energy" It's a winding, rotating internal skill, not a literal "energy" in the body.
-We use our dantian rotation (the area near the yin yang symbol) while we open and close the kua; the kua are the creases at the groin at the top of the legs.
+We use our dantian rotation (the area near the yin-yang symbol) while we open and close the kua; the kua are the creases at the groin at the top of the legs.

 PRIVATE CLASSES ONLY AT THIS TIME

-Baguazhang is somewhat more vigorous than Tai Chi Chuan, and is practiced at different speeds.
+Baguazhang is somewhat more vigorous than Tai Chi Chuan and is practiced at different speeds.
 Within all of this internal movement, there is an inherent turning, a relaxing/stretching of our core into the center.
 We allow ourselves to sink both physically and energetically.
 We are urged by gravity.
 The Chinese term Sung.

 The Famous Grandmaster Liu was one of Mr. Chan’s Baguazhang teachers.

-Mr. Liu served as a personal body guard to the former
+Mr. Liu served as a personal bodyguard to the former

 President of the Republic of China.